MichaelTrestman/kubes4noobs/tut.md

-This tutorial offers a conceptual overview of Kubernetes, will guide the user through a hands-on, beginner-level exercise in creating a compute cluster and deploying a simple web application.
+This tutorial offers a conceptual overview of Kubernetes, and then guides the user through a hands-on, beginner-level exercise in creating a compute cluster and deploying a simple web application.

 ### Pre-requisites: